sungiant/sge/examples/ex03_raymarching/readme.md

 # SGE Example 03

-This example renders a static signed distance field on the GPU with compute shaders using SGE.
+This example renders using raymarching a static signed distance field on the GPU with compute shaders using SGE.

 For SGE it demonstrates:
 * how to define and and update push constants.